 Respite care is an ideal way to arrange support on a short-term basis for those that care for loved ones full time.
 Whilst you take a step back to rest and recharge your batteries, we can step in and provide quality care that is matched to your existing care and routines, giving you both a bit of a breather whilst still giving your loved one the right support they need.

 We can also arrange care at short notice, perhaps if your regular caregiver is unavailable, you’ve just been discharged from hospital or you’ve become unwell and need additional support for a short period of time.
-We’re ready to step in at a moment’s notice, with our carers on hand to support you during the day, evening and even overnight.
+Our Oxford respite team are ready to step in at a moment’s notice, with our carers on hand to support you during the day, evening and even overnight.

 Being a carer is one of the best jobs in the world (believe us, we know!), but in order to do it correctly and safely, it is vital that the right training, leadership and guidance is offered.
 That’s why our in-house training is so important for all of our new recruits and existing carers, as it enables them to get the right skills and knowledge under their belts before they begin caring for those in the local community.
 Our training modules are in line with the standards set by the Care Quality Commission (CQC) and cover manual handling, personal care, dementia, first aid and safeguarding.